AgadooAgadoo/farcaster-hubble-replicator/README.md

 ### Default Info

-In case it is of use, the default setups of hubble/replicator will result in the following:
+In case it is of use, the default setups of hubble/replicator will result in the following (depending on your version of docker compose, these might be underscores instead of dashes):

 #### Hubble